 The facilitator encourages participation from all advisory board attendees and ties together ideas and insights, achieving flow and participant buy-in and consensus on the process and outcomes.

-1. The facilitator must remain unbiased and neutral.
+- The facilitator must remain unbiased and neutral.

 An effective facilitator maintains objectivity and neutrality on topics allowing for discussion and opinions to emerge – without judging or assessing any comments.
-If the facilitator has too much knowledge or expertise on a topic, it’s helpful to choose another internal facilitator that is unbiased — or even better, utilize an external facilitator.
+If the facilitator has too much knowledge or expertise on a topic, it’s helpful to choose another internal facilitator that is unbiased — or even better, utilize an external facilitator. - Commence facilitation design and prep well in advance of meeting.

 Session design begins with understanding objectives and desired outcomes per session, along with the timing and sequence of session activities.